Alexdoru/MWE/README.md

 - **Kill diff in chat** - When a player with final kills dies, it appends at the end of the chat message the amount of finals lost
 - `/fks say` - Sends a chat message with the current final score for your teamates to see

-### Commands

-Most commands require a working Hypixel Api Key, use `/mwe set <key>` to set your key.

-- `/addalias` - Give nicknames to players that will show in the tablist behind their name, use `/addalias` for details
-- `/mwe` - Open the config menu
-- `/nocheaters` - Shows reported players in chat, use `/nocheaters help` for details
-- `/plancke` - Checks stats of players for different games, use `/plancke` for details
-- `/scangame` - In Mega Walls, releaves which accouns are alt accounts with high stats, most likely cheaters
-- `/squad` - Add and remove players from your squad, use `/squad` for details
-- `/stalk <name>` - Reveals what a player is currently doing on the Hypixel Network

 ### Hacker Detector:

 Detects players using certain cheats and warns you about those players.
 It can also automatically report them and save those players in NoCheaters.